tymc8009/CHATTY_Project/README.md

 # CHATTY_Project - Foodfinder
-Welcome to Foodfinder, a brand new website application offering information for the best local restaurants.
+Welcome to Foodfinder, a brand new website application offering information of the best local restaurants.

 ## What you can do here
 - Join our community.
 Sign up to be a member of Foodfinder, write down reviews for restaurant, and share your experiences!